-It's the kind of plumbing problem that can sneak up on you.
+It's a kind of plumbing problem that can sneak up on you.
 Not too bad at first, so maybe you ignore it.
-But each day it gets a little bit worse... until you find yourself brushing your teeth over a sink filling up with toothpaste foam, or showering ankle-deep in dirty water.
+But each day it gets a little bit worse... until you find yourself brushing your teeth over a sink filling up with toothpaste foam or showering ankle-deep in dirty water.
 It's not a fully clogged drain, yet, but it's draining slowly and getting slower.
 If you ignore it too long, it could become a more serious problem.

 What's slowing down our drains here in Denver?
 What can you do to prevent slow drains?
 And how can you get your drains flowing smoothly again?

 If you’re trying to figure out what’s causing your slow drain, answer this important question first: Do you have only one slow drain or many?